Carthage/Carthage/README.md

 [CocoaPods](http://cocoapods.org/) is a long-standing dependency manager for Cocoa.
 So why was Carthage created?

 Firstly, CocoaPods (by default) automatically creates and updates an Xcode workspace for your application and all dependencies.
 Carthage builds framework binaries using `xcodebuild`, but leaves the responsibility of integrating them up to the user.
-CocoaPods’ approach is easier to use, while Carthage’s is flexible and unintrusive.
+CocoaPods’ approach is easier to use, while Carthage’s is flexible and unobtrusive.

 The goal of CocoaPods is listed in its [README](https://github.com/CocoaPods/CocoaPods/blob/1703a3464674baecf54bd7e766f4b37ed8fc43f7/README.md) as follows: